GSA/data.gov/CONTRIBUTING.md

 ([datagov-deploy][datagov-deploy]) and the application repos (e.g.
 [catalog-app](https://github.com/GSA/catalog-app)).

-In general, the `master` branch should be in a deployable state at all times.
+Now that applications are moved or are in the process of moving to `cloud.gov`, the `master` branch is in a frozen state and will only capture changes to any application's `fcs` branch.

 ### Application deployment

+All deployments from the `master` branch will capture a frozen state for each application via their `fcs` branch (eg [catalog.data.gov](https://github.com/GSA/catalog.data.gov/tree/fcs)).

-On any change to `master`, the application should be sequentially deployed to sandbox, staging, and then production.
+Changes to the `master` should be rare and only include security or compliance updates.
+The application should be sequentially deployed to sandbox, staging, and then production.
 If there's an issue with the deploy along the way, the deploy should be halted and then the issue addressed (following the usual PR workflow) before starting a new deploy.
 See [application release](https://github.com/GSA/datagov-deploy/wiki/Releases#application-release)